+This model is most helpful in dissecting the impact advertising may have on generative AI outputs.
+Emerging scholarship on AI and advertising (Qiu & Mei, 2026; Salvi et al., 2026; Tang et al., 2025; Wu et al., 2026; Zelch et al., 2023) raises concerns about commercial influence over the generative process, but has focused so far primarily on problems that are related to product recommendations, sponsored search results, and brand placement.
+For example, a conflict of interests between loyalty to consumers and loyalty to advertisers in product recommendations (Wu et al., 2026).
+The framework of understanding branded content as developed in this book points to a broader set of questions.
+If brands increasingly seek to embed values, identities, and symbolic associations rather than merely promote products and services, then the commercialization of generative AI cannot be understood solely through the lens of product placement.
+It also requires examining how commercial interests may shape the narratives, meanings, and cultural frameworks produced through AI-mediated communication.

-(Qiu & Mei, 2026; Salvi et al., 2026; Tang et al., 2025; Wu et al., 2026; Zelch et al., 2023)(Wu et al., 2026)To uncover how branded content practically works, the book dissects in detail the production process and sponsorship agreements of two successful reality TV shows: the British body-positive makeover program How to Look Good Naked (Channel 4, 2006–2010), sponsored by Dove as part of its renowned Real Beauty Campaign; and the Israeli financial-coaching program Overdraft Family (Channel 2, 2006–2012) sponsored by a leading bank, Bank Hapoalim, and a large retail chain, Shufersal.
-The British show took middle-aged women through a coaching process of styling and self-acceptance until they eventually were willing to sit for a nude photoshoot that was then presented on a giant billboard in London.
-The Israeli show had families go through a coaching process aimed at changing their habits and lifestyles to gain better accountability for their financial situations.
-Both programs demonstrate how the genre of reality TV promotes discourse on shared social issues (such as female body image, financial responsibility, and more) and how commercial sponsorship can shape these discussions.
+To uncover how branded content practically works, the book dives into a pivotal moment in the early 2000s and dissects in detail the production process and sponsorship agreements of two successful reality TV shows: the British body-positive makeover program How to Look Good Naked (Channel 4, 2006–2010), sponsored by Dove as part of its renowned Real Beauty Campaign; and the Israeli financial-coaching program Overdraft Family (Channel 2, 2006–2012) sponsored by a leading bank, Bank Hapoalim, and a large retail chain, Shufersal.
+The British show carried a feminist, self-empowerment premise: it took middle-aged women through a styling and coaching process until they eventually were ready to embrace and nurture their real natural female beauty and consequently sit for a nude photoshoot that was then presented to the public on a giant billboard in London.
+The Israeli show carried the premise of financial coaching for families and small businesses.
+It had families go through a coaching process aimed at changing their habits and lifestyles to gain better accountability for their financial situations.
+Both programs demonstrate how the genre of reality TV promotes discourse on shared social issues (such as female body image, financial responsibility, and more) and how commercial sponsorship can shape and mold these discussions.
 I chose to look at the British and Israeli media markets (which vary in size and impact) as both countries tried to maintain the separation between content and advertising through various regulatory tools.
-As my work shows, these efforts became inefficient when confronted with massive technological and economic changes.
+As my work shows, these efforts failed when confronted with massive technological and economic changes.